Nutrition

-While a tiny accidental lick might not trigger an emergency, even small amounts of this popular topping can harm pets.
-Research from Purina and Maven Pet highlights that mustard seeds contain compounds toxic to four-legged friends.
+Although an accidental small lick may not cause an emergency, even small quantities of this popular topping can be dangerous to pets.
+A study by Purina and Maven Pet points out that mustard seeds have substances that are poisonous to four-legged friends.
 Understanding these dangers helps keep tails wagging safely.

 Exploring Mustard: Varieties, Ingredients, and Its Popular Appeal